usdaud/algotradinglib.github.io/en/pedia/a/algorithmic_news_trading.md

 ### Introduction to Algorithmic News Trading

-Algorithmic news trading, also known as news-based [algorithmic trading](../a/algorithmic_trading.md), emerged as a result of advancements in natural language processing (NLP), machine learning, and high-frequency trading (HFT).
+Algorithmic news trading, also known as news-based [algorithmic trading](../a/algorithmic_trading.md), emerged as a result of advancements in [natural language processing](../n/natural_language_processing_(nlp)_in_trading.md) (NLP), machine learning, and high-frequency trading (HFT).
 The primary objective is to develop algorithms capable of digesting unstructured data from news sources and converting it into actionable [trading signals](../t/trading_signals.md).
 This form of trading is especially beneficial for capturing short-term price movements driven by news events, such as [earnings announcements](../e/earnings_announcements.md), [geopolitical events](../g/geopolitical_events.md), regulatory updates, and market-moving press releases.

 ### Components of Algorithmic News Trading

 #### Natural Language Processing (NLP)

-Natural Language Processing (NLP) is a subfield of artificial intelligence (AI) that enables computers to understand, interpret, and generate human language.
+[Natural Language Processing](../n/natural_language_processing_(nlp)_in_trading.md) (NLP) is a subfield of [artificial intelligence](../a/artificial_intelligence_in_trading.md) (AI) that enables computers to understand, interpret, and generate human language.
 In the context of algorithmic news trading, NLP techniques are employed to analyze text data from news articles, tweets, and other text-based sources to extract meaningful insights.

 Common NLP tasks include: